 Injured Bats and Fallen Pups:

 Have you found a bat that needs care?
 Please contact a NJ-licensed Wildlife Rehabilitator near you.
 Currently, only six rehabilitation centers accept bats, and the NJ Bat Sanctuary is the only one that specializes in them.
 It is helpful if you can transport the animal, since these centers are very busy tending to the many animals in their care.
-They'll tell you how.
-Also please consider making a donation, if you can, for their painstaking, life-saving work!

 Find Related Info: Bats